 Make corrections and resubmit your plans.
 Your project reviewer will send you a corrections letter if changes are needed.

 Pick up permit.
 You will be contacted when your plans are approved.
 You can then pick up your permit and approved plans at the permit issuance counter in the Applicant Service Center.
+If you submitted your plans electronically, you can print you permit and approved plans from your DPD Project Portal.

 Pay fees.
 You will need to pay any outstanding fees to pick up your permit.